guacsec/guac/CONTRIBUTING.md

 ### Maintainer

-An owner that gains a deep understanding of GUAC architecture and design and can prove this by being an OWNER in at least 3 topic areas will be promoted to maintainer, after a n-1 approval vote from the other maintainers, according to the processes specified in [the governance document](./GOVERNANCE.md).
+An owner that gains a deep understanding of GUAC architecture and design and can prove this by being an OWNER in at least 3 topic areas (including both software and non-code topic areas) will be promoted to maintainer, after a n-1 approval vote from the other maintainers, according to the processes specified in [the governance document](./GOVERNANCE.md).